-Casual employment counted for redundancyBY ARA
+Casual employment counted for redundancyBY Australian Retailers Association

 In a landmark decision at the Fair Work Commission, Senior Deputy President Drake and Deputy President Lawrence found that for the purposes of calculating redundancy payouts, a permanent employee’s initial period of regular and systematic casual employment will count towards their period of continuous service.